 All AYS locations meet Indiana Afterschool Network quality program standards.
-Some locations have also received national accreditation through COA (Council on Accreditation).
 We adhere to the National Afterschool Association Code of Ethics.
 All AYS staff members are first-aid certified and pass thorough background checks.
-Our part-time program staff members receive at least 20 hours of professional development every school year, and Youth Development Leaders complete a minimum of 40 hours.
+Our part-time program staff members receive at least 20 hours of professional development every school year, and Youth Development Leaders complete up to 40 hours.
 Most importantly, AYS is a safe place, right “At Your School”.
 There’s time for homework, playing outdoors or in the gym, academic enrichment, social and emotional support, and a healthy snack.
 We believe in children having fun, making choices, and learning together.

 Morning programs open at 6:30am and run until school begins.
 Offerings rotate and may include academic stations, free play, art activities, reading, or group activities.

 Afternoon programs start when school is dismissed and close at 6:00pm.
 Snack, homework time, group enrichment, outdoor or gym free play or organized group activities, and a rotation of special games, staff-led activities, and stations are offered.
 Please refer to daily and weekly schedules posted at your child’s program site for details.

 AYS serves nutritious snacks, and children are encouraged to try new foods.
 A snack menu is posted at your child’s program site.